Hundreds gather to farewell 100-year-old priest, Father Tim Timmerman

 Adored by Te Arawa, Father Timmerman's tangi was held this week at Hurungaterangi Marae.

 Following his service he was buried at Rotorua Cemetery.
-The service was conducted by Bishop Steven
+The service was conducted by Bishop Stephen Rowe.